claschumer/Movies/README.md

 Clarisse:
 Week 23 novembre: Study on the popularity of movies within different companies, level of budget,genre and categorie.
 I will use cluster analysis, and distribution function analysis.
 Divide the data in several groups according to the factors cited above.

+Paul :
+Week 23 novembre: Search for the link between budget and success (gross and score).
+How does this link evolved through time ?